Free English language courses

 Information and Applications

-More information about the courses will be available at one of the following events.
+More information about the courses will be available at the University Open Days (Language Centre desk).
 All applications are to be made in person at these events, where an initial English language test (approximately 25 mins) will be conducted as well.
-Please enquire at the main reception desk:

 All students must be over the age of 18.